Curriculum

 -

-- become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately,
+- Become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately, fostering their God-given potential and respecting the dignity of every individual.

-- reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language,
+- Reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification, or proof using mathematical language.
+This process encourages the development of critical thinking, a key aspect of forming morally responsible, engaged individuals who contribute to the common good.

-- can solve problems by applying their mathematics to a variety of routine and nonroutine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.
+- Can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions, reflecting the Catholic teaching of perseverance and the importance of overcoming obstacles with hope and determination.

-- high quality of teaching and learning observed in formal lesson observations and learning walks,
+- High quality of teaching and learning observed in formal lesson observations and learning walks, ensuring that teaching is rooted in respect, empathy, and care for all students, reflecting the call to solidarity within the community.

-- constructive discussion of teaching and learning between and across subject leadership, teachers and students.
+- Constructive discussion of teaching and learning between and across subject leadership, teachers, and students, fostering a culture of collaboration and mutual respect, in line with the Catholic values of communion and participation.

 Overview